Multistage DPG time-marching scheme for nonlinear problems: Numerical results

 with homogeneous Dirichlet boundary conditions and final time $T=1$.
 We select the linear source $f$ and the initial condition $u_0$ in such a way that the exact solution is $u(x,y,t)=x(1-x)y(1-y)e^t$.
 We discretize (\ref{HochOster}) in space by standard second-order central finite differences with a fixed grid of $2^6$ points in each dimension.

-Figure \ref{ConvergenceHochOster} shows the convergence of the error in time by solving the resulting system of ODEs by the Hybrid exponential Euler method (\ref{ExpEuler}), the two-stage DPG method (\ref{generalDPG2}), and the three-stage DPG method (\ref{generalDPG3}).
+Figure \ref{ConvergenceHochOster} shows the convergence of the error in time by solving the resulting system of ODEs by the hybrid exponential Euler method (\ref{ExpEuler}), the two-stage DPG method (\ref{generalDPG2}), and the three-stage DPG method (\ref{generalDPG3}).
 Note that this problem is semilinear and non-autonomous, so we implemented the DPG methods taking into account Remarks \ref{rmk:1} and \ref{rmk:2}.
 We measure the infinity norm at the final time and observe that the convergence rates are the ones predicted in Section \ref{Sec:Convergence}.
+In Figure \ref{ConvergenceHochOster}, we also compare the convergence of our three methods with the classical exponential Rosenbrock methods (exponential Euler, expbr32, expbr43) form \cite{hochbruck2009exponential}.
+We observe that both Euler methods are equivalent (as stated in Section \ref{Sec:Methods}) and conclude that the two- and three-stage DPG multistage methods are as accurate as the classical ones.

+Finally, in \ref{CostHochOster} we compare the cost of the multistage DPG methods with the classical exponential Rosenbrock methods form \cite{hochbruck2009exponential}.
+We conclude that that the fourth order DPG method has the same cost of the third order methods due to the postprocessing step in one of the internal stages.